Empire / Regency (approx. 1795-1820)

 Shoes:

 For bad weather or longer walks, boots or half boots were worn.
-In Jane Austen's fragment of a novel, "The Watsons," Lord Osbourne talks about women's yellow-and-black boots.
-In the making process both the left and right shoe was made the same way so that no special shoe for every feet existed.
+In Jane Austen's unfinished novel The Watsons, Lord Osbourne talks about yellow-and-black boots for ladies.

 Beauty:

-Detail from: Statue of the Prussian princess Luise and her sister Friederike, Johann Gottfried Schadow, 1797, Alte Nationalgalerie, Berlin.
+Detail, Queen Luise head, from: Statue of the Prussian princess Luise and her sister Friederike, Johann Gottfried Schadow, 1797, Alte Nationalgalerie, Berlin.
 Photo: Epochs of Fashion

 Detail from: Statue of the Prussian princess Luise and her sister Friederike, Johann Gottfried Schadow, 1797, Alte Nationalgalerie, Berlin.
 Luise wears the À LA GRECE hairstyle.
 Photo: Epochs of Fashion